khaihanhtang/khaihanhtang/README.md

 My name is Khai Hanh Tang.
-I am currently a research fellow in Cryptography at Nanyang Technological University, Singapore.
+I am currently a research fellow in Cryptography at Nanyang Technological University, Singapore (from December 2022 till now).

+My PhD candidature is from January 2018 till July 2022 at Nanyang Technological University, Singapore, with the thesis title _**New and Improved Zero-Knowledge Argument Systems for Code-Based Cryptography**_.

 My research interests include zero-knowledge proofs (zkSNARKs, code-based ZKP, ...) and privacy-preserving signatures.